HarrisonWismer/DeepLabV3-HistologySegmentation/README.md

 #### Training Data Generation From H&E Images:
-In order to avoid the generally large sizes of H&E images, and to provide the model with enough example images for training, a tiling approach was used to break apart the larger image into smaller chunks to train the model.
-This was performed in QuPath where whole-slide annotations were present and overlaid over their corresponding regions in the original image.
-A script was used to tile the entire image using a specified tile size.
-Pairs of tiles consisting of the original image tile and its corresponding mask were saved and placed in the "imgs" and "masks" folders for training.
-It is a good idea to remember the tile size used during this process, as we will need it later to compute downsampling values during prediction.
+In order to provide the model with enough example images for training, a tiling approach was used to break apart the larger image into smaller tiles.
+Using a user-specified tile size, a QuPath script was used to tile the entire image in regions where annotations were present.
+The script generates tile pairs where one image corresponds to the raw H&E region, and the other is a multi-class label image corresponding to ground-truth annotations.
+It is a good idea to remember the tile size used during this process, as it may be needed later during the prediction step.

-## Methods:
+## Workflow:
-1. Generate image pairs consisting of a multiplexed immunofluorescence (mIF) image and H&E image of a single whole-slide biopsy.
+1. Generate image pairs consisting of a 1) A multiplexed immunofluorescence (mIF) image and 2) An H&E image.
+The same slide should be used for both modalities to create the pair.

-2. Create a QuPath project containing all image pairs, reserving an image pair for validation purposes.
+2. Create a QuPath project containing all image pairs, reserving at least one image pair for validation purposes.

 3. Using the [Warpy Registration Package](https://imagej.net/plugins/bdv/warpy/warpy) in QuPath and ImageJ, register the mIF image to the H&E image to allow for later annotation transfer.